koichik/node-handlersocket/README.md

     * `table` : a table name.
     * `index` : an index name.
 If 'PRIMARY' is specified, the primary index is open.
     * `columns` : an array of columns names.
+    * `filterColumns` : an array of column names used by a filter.
     * `callback` : a function to be called when the response received.
 * Callback function : `function(err, index)`
     * Parameters